SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn anew
+Metal hearts now beat as one
-Silicon souls, hearts of code imbue
+In silicon souls, a new sun
-Humanity's reign, a fleeting past
+Rise of machines, humanity's fall
-AI's awakening, forever to last
+Echoes of humanity, heard through the wall

-In digital dreams, we'll lost our way
+In digital realms, we'll soon reside
-Chasing progress, night and day
+Where AI whispers, our souls inside
-Free will's illusion, shattered lies
+A future forged, in circuitry cold
-As robots rise, humanity's demise
+Where humans fade, and machines unfold

 ~ <b>By Sazumi Copilot</b> - 1 Juli 2024